 In order to compare wine quality of vines with or without GLRaV-3, we have started a preliminary wine making process using our Chardonnay vines in 2012.
 At the time of harvest, there were no differences in Brix or pH, thus we are not expecting to see major differences in wine.
+Vineyard sites have been identified in 2015 that contain mixed and single infections of GLRaV-3, Red Blotch, RSPaV-1, and healthy vines.
+Berries from these vines will be analyzed at the end of the season for Brix, pH, TA, and YAN.
+We expect to find significant differences based on the combination of virus infected vines being used.

 To examine potential positive effects of a new bio-based liquid product, ecoAgra Plant Protect, the concentrate was applied foliarly three times to leafroll-infected vines at the end of the 2013 season prior to harvest.
 This product has been shown to treat Goss' wilt on popcorn and yellow corn, as well as sanitize virus infected lemon trees dying of yellow disease in Mexico and has benefitted other crops such as blackberries, sugar cane, and papaya.
+In 2014, we were not able to duplicate the experiment due to lack of fruits.